ashaltu/quran-video-maker-ffmpeg/ROADMAP.md

   - Support multiple quality renditions (720p, 1080p, 4K)
   - Ensure compatibility with web players and mobile apps
 - Full Surah Automation(not started):
-  - Implement automatic verse range detection
+  - Implement automatic verse range detection (as opposed to specifying from/to)
-  - Add batch rendering for multiple surahs
+  - Add batch rendering for multiple surahs (should be a list or an inclusive range like 110-114)
   - Add progress tracking for long renders

 ## Contributing